lextm/jekyll-theme-chirpy/_posts/2014-10-3-jexus-manager-server-side-update-security-concerns.md

 # Sensitive Information Removed (1.1)

 Hello and Goodbye test in fact sends back IP addresses of valid clients that already connect to the server.
-Such information might be sensitive if clients connect remotely, so unless the client connects from localhost the IP address won’t be revealed.
+Such information might be sensitive if clients connect remotely, so unless the client connects from localhost the IP address won't be revealed.

 # Summary